 What is Compote?

-However, think of all the packaging you're saving by making homemade.
-It will last for up to a week if stored sealed in the fridge.
-It also freezes well for up to 3 months.
+Unlike commercial apple sauces, think of all the packaging you're saving by making homemade.
+It also freezes well for up to 3 months in small portions.

 Is Apple Compote the Same As Apple Sauce?